 - have a damaging impact on self-esteem and confidence

 - result in powerful and conflicting emotions

 - make children and young people feel overwhelmed by feelings of fear and anger, whilst feeling powerless at the same time

 In any situation involving bullying, it is important to listen to children and young people and help them to find the support that they need.

-- peer mentoring scheme in secondary schools
+- peer mentoring schemes

 - drama productions and workshops in schools

 - competitions and events during national anti-bullying week

 - training and guidance for young people on cyber-bullying

 As well as working with local partners from the statutory and voluntary sector, the ABG also works with leading national organisations such as the Anti-Bullying Alliance and Stonewall.